CodingNomads/articles/movie-tweets/movie-analysis.md

 </table>
 </div>

-**Congratulations!** With this, you have completed the most difficult part: Getting and cleaning the data.
+**Congratulations!** With this, you have completed the most difficult part of this data analysis example: Getting and cleaning the data.
 Let's quickly recap what you did so far:

 - You read the raw data into data frames
-- You learnt and reported basic statistics
+- You learned and reported basic statistics
 - You joined data frames and created new fields

 This was not easy.
-You did some great work if you followed all the way until here.
+You did some great work if you followed all the way until here!
 You can now: <a href="https://www.youtube.com/watch?v=2wnOpDWSbyw" target="_blank">watch the first movie in your records from 1894</a> as a reward :)

 Next, you are going to visualize your data and discover some patterns.
 Generally this part is more interesting for most people when you deliver your report.

 <h2 id="visualize-patterns">Visualize Patterns</h2>

-You will start with visualizing the total volume of films created over the years.
+First, you will start with visualizing the total volume of films created over the years.

-You will count the total number of productions for each year and plot it.
+Next, you will count the total number of productions for each year and plot it.
 The record you see for the year of 2021 should be filtered out before proceeding:

 ```python
 condition = tidy_movie_ratings["production_year"].astype(int) < 2021